ferakp/hmas-resource-allocator/README.md

 ## Ignore

 Ignore auto-generated passwords and IDE settings.
-Ignore inconsistent client-REST API request/response handling structure as the system was originally designed to be integrated into another React system.
+Ignore inconsistent client-REST API request/response handling structure as the system was originally designed to be integrated into another system.